CDalezyb/WinSmallCode/README.md

+# WinSmallCode
-This is a record of leetcode solutions.
+This is a record of leetcode solutions, mostly typed on windows.

 Just for fun.